TechWomen Professional Mentors

 - Culminate in a final presentation at the host company.

-Professional Mentors are also invited to attend a program introduction webinar in August, a mentor networking event in September, and several exciting kickoff events with Emerging Leaders during the first week of the program.
+Professional Mentors are also invited to attend a program introduction webinar in August, a mentor networking event in September, and several exciting kickoff events with Emerging Leaders during the first week of the program, which begins September 23.
+Tentative event dates are provided for prospective mentors as part of the mentor application.

 What support does TechWomen provide for professional mentorships?